deroko/liberty/readme.md

 ```
 uname -r
 ```
-After a bit of expermineting with patched uname it runed out that they wanted latest kernel, so I patched uname to spit out `4.11.0-rc8` and they were happy.
+After a bit of expermineting with patched uname it turned out that they wanted latest kernel, so I patched uname to spit out `4.11.0-rc8` and they were happy.
 If I used `4.11.0-041100rc8-generic` they would say `Not close enough` or similar message.